Amazon Prime Day Sales Data ( 2015 to 2026 Data)

 What is the record for Amazon Prime Day sales?

-Amazon made a record-breaking revenue of $24.1 billion during the 2025 Prime Day event.
-People bought over 307 million items during the four-day sale period.
+Amazon Prime Days contributed a record-breaking $26.4 billion during in online shopping activities during the 2026 edition.
+People bought millions of items during the four-day sale period.

 How much does Amazon sell on Prime Day?